Life in Trump Cabinet: perks, pestering, power, putdowns

 Commerce Secretary Wilbur Ross came in for an Oval Office tongue-lashing after he used a mundane soup can as a TV prop.
 Defense Secretary Jim Mattis got overruled by President Donald Trump's announcement that a new "Space Force" is in the offing.
-Environmental Protection Agency head Scott Pruitt caught a sharp admonition from Trump to "knock it off" after his ethics problems dominated cable television.
+Environmental Protection Agency head Scott Pruitt caught a sharp admonition from Trump to "knock it off" after his ethics problems dominated cable television — and was gone from the job a few months later.

 Welcome to the Trump Cabinet, where broad opportunities to reshape the government and advance a conservative agenda come with everyday doses of presidential adulation, humiliation, perks and pestering.
 Sometimes all at roughly the same time.